Yoga for Sciatica Pain Relief

 It helps in the gradual correct positioning of the disks by decreasing the pressure on the spine which in turn reduces the pressure on the sciatic nerve.
-This asana is performed with the help of expert Therapeutic Iyengar Yoga Teacher here at Live With Yoga.
+This asana is performed with the help of an expert Therapeutic Iyengar Yoga Teacher here at Live With Yoga.

 6. Ardha Chandrasana

-This yoga exercise for sciatica will help in the relaxation of the pelvis and the lumbar region, which helps in increasing the blood circulation in the sciatic nerve, surrounding nerves, and muscles of legs.
+This yoga exercise for sciatica will help in the relaxation of the pelvis and the lumbar region, which helps in increasing the blood circulation in the sciatic nerve, surrounding nerves, and muscles of the legs.
 This asana also helps in removing the stiffness in the lumbar and sacral region of the spine.